 NCASE Resource Library

-This guide provides coaches with a reflective tool to examine program practices through a lens of culturally responsive practice and to identify implicit bias.
+This guide by the National Center for Pyramid Model Innovations provides coaches with a reflective tool to examine program practices through a lens of culturally responsive practice and to identify implicit bias.
 It includes coach reflection questions, a way to identify issues and provide feedback, resources, and tips on working through resistance.

 Apprenticeships are industry-driven career pathways that combine classroom instruction, on-the-job training (paid work experience), and mentorship, generally leading to a nationally recognized credential or degree.
 They are gaining momentum in Out-of-School Time (OST) as an alternate career pathway that supports equity in the workforce.

 The intent of this report by Child Trends is to build understanding of equity issues that have impacted early childhood education from a historical perspective between 1400 and the present day.
 It answers the question: How can racial equity be centered in policy and advocacy to support compensation, preparation, and standards?

 The National Center on Afterschool and Summer Enrichment (NCASE) has developed a number of resources focused on addressing equity in Out-of-School Time.

 Staffing shortages preceded the pandemic, but have been exacerbated by them, leading to a drop in capacity to enroll and serve youth at a time that these supports are most needed.

 This issue brief outlines eight strategies with state examples for improving child care compensation: (1) compensation scales and standards; (2) wage stipends and bonus payments, (3) tax credits for child care educators; (4) ARPA stabilization subgrants; (5) child care assistance; (6) benefits; (7) appr